-Join Helpers Of Our Farm (HOOF) for some therapeutic HOOF Farm Yoga with a baby cow and baby goats!
+Join Helpers Of Our Farm (HOOF) for some therapeutic HOOF Farm Yoga with a miniature cow and minature goats!
 Don’t worry if you have never done yoga: all levels of yogis are welcome!
 This opportunity is more about experiencing something that improves your mental and physical health.
 What exactly happens at HOOF Farm Yoga?
 An experienced instructor will lead you through a half hour yoga flow as our cute and sweet furry friends graze, snuggle, lick, or join in on poses with you.
-We may even have a few surprise animals to join!

 Please come dressed in comfortable attire and bring your own mat or towel that you can wash afterwards.
 Each session is 1 hour long.
-10 year olds and up are welcome to enroll for this experience with a suggested donation of $25 per guest.
+10 year olds and up are welcome to enroll for this experience with a suggested donation of $20 per guest.
+We have a special session just for KIDS!
+See below for the date.
 Sessions are limited to 20 guests and donations must be made to hold your spot.

 To make sure you get the most out of your HOOF experience, please read the following important information.